cristianounix/cristianounix/_posts/2014-05-18-git-forked-repository-synchronized-with-original.md

 share: true
 ---

-## You foked repository on git, and now you would like update this repository ! what you do ¿? delete this repo and fork again ? cry? pray?
+## You forked repository on git, and now you would like update this repository ! what you do ¿? delete this repo and fork again ? cry? pray?

     $ git remote add upstream [ADDRESS REPO ORIGINAL]
     $ git fetch upstream